 - The Reserve Bank has the contractual right to take possession of the software at any time during the hosting period without significant penalty,5 and

 - It is feasible for the Reserve Bank to either run the software on its own hardware or contract with another party unrelated to the vendor to host the software.

 If the arrangement contains a software license, Reserve Banks should account for the fees related to the software license element in a manner consistent with the acquisition of a software license.
-If the arrangement does not contain a software license, Reserve Banks should account for the arrangement as a service contract - typically by amortizing the license cost over the expected service period.
+If the arrangement does not contain a software license, Reserve Banks should account for the arrangement as a service contract—typically by amortizing the service cost over the expected service period.

 Certain cloud computing arrangements may have multiple elements such as implementation, set up, training, and data conversion costs in addition to license and service elements.
-Costs arising from implementation, set-up, etc. should be carefully evaluated for capitalization purposes.
-To the extent the software license transfers in a cloud computing arrangement; Appendix D should be reviewed for guidance for costs resulting from training, data capture, and conversion activities.
+All expenses should be carefully evaluated for capitalization purposes.
+Appendix D should be reviewed for guidance for costs including those resulting from training, data capture, and conversion activities.

 5. Improvements to existing software